 December 2020 - Bloodshot World debuts, a blog on adapting short stories into comics.

-November 2020 - New Ohio Review posts audio for "What You Find, If You Find It" from Bloodshot Stories.
+November 2020 - New Ohio Review posts the audio for "What You Find, If You Find It" from Bloodshot Stories.

 Fall 2018 - Cover article for The Writer's Chronicle: "At the Highest Point of Tension: The Art of the Artful Pause."
 This article now appears in Writing for the Reader.